kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 ###### What steps should be taken if SLOs are not being met to determine the problem?

-1. Check StatefulSet Status and Events (look for `RecreateInProgress` or stalled conditions)
-2. Examine Metrics (`statefulset_replicas_available`, `statefulset_replicas_ready`)
+1. Examine Metrics (`statefulset_replicas_available`, `statefulset_replicas_ready`)
    - If `statefulset_replicas_available` is stuck at 0 for extended period → pods may be stuck in termination
    - If `statefulset_replicas_current` is increasing but `statefulset_replicas_ready` is not → pods may be failing to start
-3. Check if pods are stuck in termination (long grace periods, finalizers blocking deletion)
+2. Check if pods are stuck in termination (long grace periods, finalizers blocking deletion)
-4. Verify pod startup time is reasonable (image pull, initialization containers, readiness probes)
+3. Verify pod startup time is reasonable (image pull, initialization containers, readiness probes)

 ## Implementation History